bem/bem-bl/blocks-desktop/b-link/_inner/b-link_inner_yes.en.md

-For a convinient usage of an icon inside a link. Позволяет добавлять в ссылку elem: 'inner'. Содержит только css, которые переносит подчеркивание с самой ссылки на ее внутренний элемент.
+For a convinient usage of an icon inside a link.
+Allows you to add a link to an `{ elem: inner }`.
+Contains css rules, that shift underlining from the link to its `inner` element.